MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-blocker-toolkit.md

 # Blocker Toolkit to disable automatic delivery of Microsoft Edge (Chromium-based)

 This article describes the Blocker Toolkit for disabling automatic delivery and installation of Microsoft Edge.

+The following updates have been made to this article:

-This article was updated on **01/09/2020** with more information about devices that might require you to use the Blocker Toolkit, on **2/28/2020** to remove "MDM managed" from the criteria of devices to be excluded from this automatic update, and on **6/30/2020** to reflect that all Windows Update connected devices are in scope to receive this update (effective no sooner than 7/30/2020).
+- **01/09/2020** with more information about devices that might require you to use the Blocker Toolkit
+- **2/28/2020** to remove "MDM managed" from the criteria of devices to be excluded from this automatic update
+- **6/30/2020** to reflect that all Windows Update connected devices are in scope to receive this update (effective no sooner than 7/30/2020)
+- **12/10/2020** to explain pre 20H2 situations in which the Blocker Toolkit settings will be ignored

 > [!NOTE]
 > This applies to Microsoft Edge Stable channel.